TiagoAlmeida05/A2_S2-Engenharia_De_Software/README.md

 What needs improvement:

 - Simple search should not only work for exact searches (ex: jacket should return Jacket and not Null).
-Search with string contains instead of exac
+Search with string contains instead of exact matches
-- t matches
 - Have a message pop up when user/business uses wrong login data instead of the default one
 - Implement the logic behind adding new products by adding them to the respective databases
 - Polish the app in general (the looks of the Clothing and Food pages are still very functional and not appealing)